Local-Search Based Heuristics for Advertisement Scheduling: Abstract

 \section{Abstract}

 In the MAXSPACE problem, given a set of ads $\cala$, one wants to place a subset $\cala'\subseteq\cala$ into $K$ slots $B_1, \dots, B_K$ of size $L$.
 Each ad~$A_i \in \cala$ has \textit{size}~$s_i$ and \textit{frequency}~$w_i$.
 A schedule is feasible if the total size of ads in any slot is at most $L$, and each ad $A_i \in \cala'$ appears in exactly $w_i$ slots.
 The goal is to find a feasible schedule that maximizes the space occupied in all slots.
 We introduce MAXSPACE-RDWV, a MAXSPACE generalization with release dates, deadlines, variable frequency, and generalized profit.
 In MAXSPACE-RDWV each ad~$A_i$ has a release date~${r_i \geq 1}$, a deadline~${d_i \geq r_i}$, a profit~$v_i$ that may not be related with~$s_i$ and lower and upper bounds~$w^{min}_{i}$ and~$w^{max}_{i}$ for frequency.
 In this problem, an ad may only appear in a slot~$B_j$ with~${r_i \le j \le d_i}$, and the goal is to find a feasible schedule that maximizes the sum of values of scheduled ads.
-This paper presents some algorithms based on meta-heuristics Greedy Randomized Adaptive Search Procedure~(GRASP), Variable Neighborhood Search~(VNS), Local Search, and Tabu Search for MAX\-SPACE and MAXSPACE-RDWV.
+This paper presents some algorithms based on meta-heuristics GRASP, VNS, and Tabu Search for MAX\-SPACE and MAXSPACE-RDWV\@.
 We compare our proposed algorithms with~Hybrid-GA proposed by~\citet{kumar2006scheduling}.
-We also create a version of Hybrid-GA for MAXSPACE-RDWV and compare it with our meta-heuristics for this problem.
+We also create a version of Hybrid-GA for MAXSPACE-RDWV and compare it with our meta-heuristics.
 Some meta-heuristics, such as VNS and GRASP$\plus$VNS, have better results than Hybrid-GA for both problems.
+In our heuristics, we apply a technique that alternates between maximizing and minimizing the filling of slots to obtain better solutions.
+We also applied a data structure called BIT to the neighborhood computation in MAXSPACE-RDWV and showed that this enabled ours algorithms to run more iterations.

 \textbf{Keywords} packing; scheduling; advertisements; local-search; heuristics